-Linebacker Shaquem Griffin showed that even though he may only have one hand, it's determination that matters most.
+Linebacker Shaquem Griffin has shown that even though he may only have one hand, it's determination that matters most.

-The University of Central Florida star, who had his left hand amputated when he was 4, wowed scouts in Indianapolis at the NFL scouting combine this past weekend with his strength and speed in his latest bid to silence anyone doubting he can play football at the highest level.
+The University of Central Florida star, who had his left hand amputated when he was 4, wowed scouts at the NFL scouting combine last month with his strength and speed, his latest bid to silence any doubt about his abilities.

-Griffin, 22, did a remarkable 20 repetitions of 225 pounds on the bench press Saturday — nearly double his personal best and in line with other top prospects — using a prosthetic left hand.
+Griffin, 22, did a remarkable 20 repetitions of 225 pounds on the bench press at the combine in Indianapolis — nearly double his personal best and in line with other top prospects — using a prosthetic left hand.

 Many established NFL stars were blown away by Griffin's performance.

 Griffin was born with a rare condition known as amniotic band syndrome, which prevented his fingers from growing properly.

 The pain was so intense that Griffin's mother caught him with a knife ready to cut his hand off when he was 4 years old, she told Sports Illustrated.
 That frightening moment prompted the decision to have his hand amputated, and he's never looked back.

 "It was so sensitive to touch, and we were aggressive kids,'' he said.
 "We always used to bump it, or I'd get a cut on it, and it would just be extreme pain."

 Griffin almost didn't get a chance to impress the scouts at the combine despite being the American Athletic Conference Defensive Player of the Year in 2016 and leading the Knights to an undefeated season this past fall.